allynee/Unity-Agent/README.md

 - While LLMs like GPT-4 are capable of code generation, they face limitations in environments with limited or niche data (e.g., emerging languages, niche frameworks, and specialized tools).

 🧐 Research Goal: Exploring adaptive learning as an alternative approach
-- Explore and introduce a lightweight memory management system as an alternative to traditional methods.
-- Equip computational agents with the ability to store, retrieve, and apply insights from previous tasks.
-- Develop agents that progressively refine their programming strategies and code generation through experiential learning.
--
 - **Addressing Niche and Limited Data Challenges**: Develop a memory system that enables autonomous agents to work effectively in environments with constrained data.
 - **Memory-Based Learning**: Implement a lightweight memory management system that empowers agents to store and retrieve insights from past experiences and tasks.
 - **Enhanced Autonomy and Precision**: Enable the computational agents to autonomously refine and enhance their code generation strategies and outputs progressively.